quanteda/spacyr/README.md

     -   For Windows, you need to run R as an administrator to make installation work properly.
 To do so, right click Rstudio (or R desktop icon) and select "Run as administrator" when launching R.

-    -   Instalattion, you can simply run
+    -   To install spaCy, you can simply run

     ``` r
     library(spacy)